arthursw/wetlands/docs/getting_started.md

     EnvironmentManager also accepts a `mainCondaEnvironmentPath` argument, useful if Wetlands is used in a conda environment (e.g. `environmentManager = EnvironmentManager("micromamba/", False, "/path/to/project/environment/")`).
 Wetlands will activate this main environment and check if the installed packages satisfy the requirements when creating new environments.
 If the required dependencies are already installed in the main environment, EnvironmentManager.create() will return the main enviroment instead of creating a new one.
 The modules will be called directly, bypassing the Wetlands communication server.

+!!! warning

+    On Windows, spaces are not allowed in the `condaPath` argument of `EnvironmentManager()`.

 #### 2. Create (or get) an Environment and Install Dependencies

 Next, we define and create the Conda environment.
 We give it a name (`"cellpose_env"`) and specify its dependencies using a dictionary.
 Here, we require `cellpose` version 3.1.0, to be installed via Conda.
 If an environment with this name already exists, Wetlands will use it (and *ignore the dependencies*); otherwise, it will create it and install the specified dependencies.
 The `create` method returns an `Environment` object.